coret/ead-to-iiif-collection/README.md

 ## Configuration

-The configuration of tool is handled via environment variable:
+The configuration of the tool is handled via environment variables:

-- (required) EAD2IIF_BASE_URL - a base HTTP URL used for the URIs of the IIIF collection and associated IIIF manifests
+- (required) EAD2IIF_BASE_URL - a base HTTP URI used for the URIs of the IIIF collection and associated IIIF manifests
 - (optional) EAD2IIF_OUTPUT_DIR - directory where all files are written to (if the directory does not exist, it's created), default is ./output/
 - (optional) EAD2IIF_CACHE_DIR - directory where all harvested xml (EAD and METS) is cached (if the directory does not exist, it's created), default is ./cache/
 - (optional) EAD2IIF_VERBOSE - level of information printed to STDERR: 0 = silent (default), 1 = status info, 2 = process info